 We spent time wandering around the large harbour and sniffing out boutique shops in the streets leading away from the water.

 Often called ‘Little Dubrovnik’ Korčula is much quieter than Hvar, but still as beautiful.
 The city walls make for an excellent walk and with a range of great bars overlooking the water, you won’t be short of a place to stop and chill.

 The birthplace of Marco Polo, the old walls and pink roofs make for an attractive place to spend a day.

 Sadly for us, Dubrovnik was the last stop on our Croatia Cruise.

 After Zagreb, Dubrovnik is probably the most well known city in Croatia.
 The modern day ‘King’s Landing, this vast walled old town is where you want to go, but not in the heat of the day time!
 We foolishly walked the walls in the midday sun (what’s that about mad dogs and..) but returned later for dinner.

 The air was thick with screeching swifts as we sought out a quiet waterside restaurant.
 There were plenty of those, but everyone else had the same idea!
 We did find a small pizza place down one of the many alleys where we got aquatinted with some fantastic local rosé.

 It was a hot July as we cruised towards Dubrovnik.
 The combination of luxury yacht, beautiful places and wonderful service made this a fantastic cruise.
-We loved Crystal Cruises so much that we booked again, boarding the Crystal Symphony to Alaska in 2018.
+We loved the Crystal Espirit so much that we booked again, boarding the Crystal Symphony to Alaska in 2018.